clarin-eric/fcs-sru-server/README.txt

 HOW TO BUILD:
 -------------
-Since the Java CQL parse is not available from a official Maven repository, you'll need to install it to your local repository using the following command:
+Since the Java CQL parse is not available from a official Maven repository, you'll need to install it to your local repository using the following commands:
+$ cd <place/where/extracted/the/source>/
 $ mvn install:install-file  -DgroupId=org.z3950.zing -DartifactId=cql-java \
-      -Dversion=1.7 -Dpackaging=jar -Dfile=cql-java.jar -DgeneratePom=true
+      -Dversion=1.7 -Dpackaging=jar -Dfile=lib/cql-java.jar -DgeneratePom=true

 Then you can build the library with the following command:
 $ mvn package